Crowfunder/crowfunder.github.io/_posts/dynamic-github-profile/2025-09-03-dynamic-github-profiles.md

 Now, it's time to see if the scheduling works properly.
 Evening was nearing by, so I've decided that I can verify personally if the scheduling really works.
 The action was scheduled to run at 6PM UTC, the clock showed 6:05, the action wasn't running.

 6:15, "what the hell?"
 I muttered, as I was double checking my Action configs and files, wondering what was it that I messed up again.
 I concluded there's no use in waiting, I ran the action manually again and it worked as expected.
-The file was successfully replaced, commit authored by Github Actions Bot.
+The file was successfully replaced, commit authored by GitHub Actions Bot.
 I started digging.

 Surprisingly, it didn't take long for me to find a [discussion](https://github.com/orgs/community/discussions/147369) referencing a relevant [blog post](https://upptime.js.org/blog/2021/01/22/github-actions-schedule-not-working/).
-It mentions that scheduled Github actions barely ever run on-time, with delays up to several minutes being the norm.
+It mentions that scheduled GitHub actions barely ever run on-time, with delays up to several minutes being the norm.
 As it turns out, the scheduling documentation mentions the same thing, but nobody ever reads the docs, right?

 Honestly, other than being salty for deepening my paranoia, it doesn't matter much.
 This isn't a time-critical action that needs to run at exact times - it being late by even an hour isn't really a problem.
 Still, it's worth knowing in case you're doing something that requires the scheduling to be punctual.
-The article linked above mentions that the only way to assure the actions run on schedule is to employ an external scheduling server that invokes the Github API for running actions manually.
+The article linked above mentions that the only way to assure the actions run on schedule is to employ an external scheduling server that invokes the GitHub API for running actions manually.

 I re-scheduled the action to run within an hour for testing and so it did, with a delay of course.
 Now, it was time to finally see the fruit of my labor.

 ## Cache, oh a double-edged sword
-If you've ever linked to an external image on Github, you may have noticed how upon hovering over it its URL shows as something along the lines of `camo.githubuserconent.com` instead of the link you used.
-That's because, by default, Github caches static images and queries cache instead of the actual URL in order to "preserve anonymity".
+If you've ever linked to an external image on GitHub, you may have noticed how upon hovering over it its URL shows as something along the lines of `camo.githubuserconent.com` instead of the link you used.
+That's because, by default, GitHub caches static images and queries cache instead of the actual URL in order to "preserve anonymity".
 Generally speaking great idea, but for our case it's more of an issue than anything.
 [Read more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-anonymized-urls)

 That's exactly the issue I had, but at that time I lacked this information.
 You can imagine my genuine confusion when upon confirming the banner got replaced by the action, the old image was still there.
 I saw a different image on my profile and in the repository, where both were supposed to be the same file.
 To make the matters worse, it didn't matter where I opened the README, it has shown the same thing.

 Well, now we're in quite a pickle.
 I started digging for why the images in README are not updating.
-I found this [discussion](https://github.com/orgs/community/discussions/46773) and it remarked using a PURGE http method, which the Github API apparently understands (I've not once heard of that method in my entire lifetime).
+I found this [discussion](https://github.com/orgs/community/discussions/46773) and it remarked using a PURGE http method, which the GitHub API apparently understands (I've not once heard of that method in my entire lifetime).
 But that solution is a little tedious - manually invoking the API twice a day is, generally speaking, not the best solution.
 Automating it was also uncertain, as I wasn't sure if the cache URLs were really static, especially after purging cache.

 Fortunately enough, yet another, surprisingly simple [solution](https://github.com/atom/markdown-preview/issues/207#issuecomment-248848108) was proposed - appending a question mark at the end of the image URL (if it isn't already parameterized, if it is then it already shouldn't cache the image) .
 As stupidly simple as it is, it warrants a cache miss every single time.
 Upon applying this quick tweak, the image changes were finally visible.
 The profile was complete... or was it?